 Rebooting a device can fix many tech problems as it clears the RAM and refreshes the software.
 Any bugs or bad codes that may have caused the problem will be gone with the rebooting.

 So why don’t you go ahead and restart your iPhone?
-If after the restart you still have Wi-Fi problems with your iPhone, you’ll need to go deeper.
+If you still have Wi-Fi problems with your iPhone after the restart, you’ll need to go deeper.
 Let’s move on to the next steps.